 Major Requirements.
-The sociology and anthropology major requires a minimum of 32 credit hours (eight courses).
+The sociology and anthropology major requires a minimum of eight courses and 30 credits.

-- 1. SOAN 100 Introduction to Sociology 4 credits - 2.
-SOAN 103 Cultural Anthropology 4 credits - 3.
-One elective at the 200 level 4 credits - 4.
-One elective at the 300 level 4 credits - 5.
-One elective at any level 4 credits - 6.
-SOAN 337 Social Research Methods 4 credits - 7.
-SOAN 342 Social Theory 4 credits - 8.
-One elective at the 400 level taken either in the senior year, or after all other requirements have been fulfilled 4 credits.
+- 1.SOAN 100 Introduction to Sociology 4 credits

+- 2.SOAN 103 Cultural Anthropology 4 credits

+- 3.One elective at the 200 level 4 credits

+- 4.One elective at the 300 level 4 credits

+- 5.One elective at any level 4 credits

+- 6.SOAN 337 Social Research Methods 4 credits

+- 7.SOAN 342 Social Theory 4 credits

+- 8.One elective at the 400 level taken either in the senior year, or after all other requirements have been fulfilled 4 credits

-Total credit hours required for A.B. degree in sociology and anthropology is 32 credits
+Minimum credit hours required for A.B. degree in sociology and anthropology is 30 credits, although most students will earn more than 30 credits to complete the eight courses required in the major.